-Privacy Blocks are available to students who wish to prevent the University from disclosing their directory information (in student directories and commencement programs, for example) by selecting the appropriate privacy settings through SIS.
+Privacy settings are available to students who wish to prevent the University from disclosing their directory information (in student directories and commencement programs, for example) by selecting the appropriate settings through SIS.

-For additional information about privacy blocks, please contact the Registrar's Office.
+For additional information about privacy settings, please contact the Registrar's Office.